Vento09/Appfox/README.md

 ## Appfox

-With Appfox, you can create web app using the engine of Mozilla Firefox on Linux.
-The Appfox use Firefox profiles.
+With Appfox, you can create web app using the Mozilla Firefox engine on Linux.
+The Appfox uses Firefox profiles.
 For use it, follow the steps below.

-### Intalation
+### Instalation

 1. Clone or download this repository;
 2. Open terminal in the folder that you have downloaded it ;
-3. Run
+3. Run:
 ```
 ./Appfox.sh
 ```
-4.Add the name, url address and the icon name. **DO NOT USE SPACE IN URL ADRESS AND ICON**
+4.Write the name, url address and the icon name. **DO NOT USE SPACE IN URL ADDRESS AND ICON**

-Enjoy if it!
+Enjoy it!

 ### Deleting
-**It is not working now!!**

 1. Open terminal in the folder that you have downloaded it ;
 2. Run